View_02_final-1-1

 It is proposed that access to the development will be from an existing field access on Bronwylfa Road and a new access created from the lane on the sites western boundary.
 Internal access tracks will be created within the development site around the ESS containers and to the substation.

-The storage containers are distributed through the site in pairs with an associated cabin, containing power conversion equipment (MV Skid).
-Groups of ESS units will be connected together into a transformer bay that ultimately feed back to the overall site substation.
+The energy storage containers are distributed through the site in pairs, with each pair having separately housed power conversion equipment (MV Skid).
+Groups of ESS units will then connect into a transformer bay that feeds into the on-site substation.”

 The existing public right of way crossing the site has been retained, with new planting and bunding to the west.

 If approved, the development would have an operational period of 50 years, needing only occasional maintenance.
-At the end of this period the development would be decommissioned, all equipment removed, and the land restored to its current use.
+At the end of this period the development would be decommissioned, all equipment removed, and the land restored to agricultural use.

 Site Access

-It is proposed that construction access will be from the B5097 and Cadwgan Lane on the sites western boundary.
+The primary construction access will be from the existing access on the B5097, with a secondary access from Cadwgan Lane on the sites western boundary.

 We have instructed a range of specialist consultants who have completed surveys and assessments to inform the site design and planning application.